JustusAdam/markdown-graph-ext/README.md

 ```

 Three edges from a to b, one pointing at a, one pointing at b, one pointing at both.

+## Rendering the graph

+To render the graph in the document you insert a graph tag `<g|any_node_identifier>`.
+The full graph containing the node will be rendered in-place as svg (hopefully) or png.

 ## Layout